![]() |

 Correction factor for ESP battery voltmeter.

 Due to tolerances the value delivered via MQTT is a bit too low.
-This factor is a good average correction and should be pu into the ESP voltmeter some day.
+This factor is a good average correction and may be put into the ESP voltmeter ¶ęC some day.

 Battery type.